Real, Unbiased Wealthy Affiliate Review from an Ex-Member

 But take it from a guy who knows a thing or two about search engine optimization (SEO) aka how to rank websites (like the one you’re on right now):

-Getting to the first page of Google for a competitive keyword ain’t easy.
+Getting to the first page of Google search for a competitive keyword ain’t easy.

 In fact: it’s hard as hell.